ibexa/documentation-developer/docs/guide/extending_ez_platform_ui.md

 #### Create a template

-Now you have to create a template for the view, for example:
+Now create a template for the view, for example:

 ``` html
 <h2 class="ez-block-title">Images</h2>